scaleton-co/token-contract/ft/Standard-draft.md

 `query_id` - arbitrary request number.

-`amount` - amount of transferred jettons in elementary units
+`amount` - amount of transferred jettons in elementary units.

 `destination` - address of the new owner of the jettons.

-`response_destination` - address where to send a response with confirmation of a successful transfer and the rest of the  incoming message coins.
+`response_destination` - address where to send a response with confirmation of a successful transfer and the rest of the incoming message Toncoins.

 `custom_payload` - optional custom data (which is used by either sender or receiver jetton wallet for inner logic).